phenotypic.abc_.ImageEnhancer#

 ImageEnhancer sits at the beginning of the processing chain:

-Raw Image (image.rgb, image.gray) ↓ ImageEnhancer(s) → Improve visibility, reduce noise ↓ ObjectDetector → Detect colonies/objects ↓ ObjectRefiner → Clean up detections (optional)When you call enhancer.apply(image), you get back an Image with improved enh_gray but identical RGB/gray data—ready for detection algorithms to operate on enhanced contrast.
+Raw Image (image.rgb, image.gray) ↓ ImageEnhancer(s) → Improve visibility, reduce noise ↓ ObjectDetector → Detect colonies/objects ↓ ObjectRefiner → Clean up detections (optional)When you call enhancer.apply(image), you get back an Image with improved detect_mat but identical RGB/gray data—ready for detection algorithms to operate on enhanced contrast.

 Why Enhancement Matters for Colony Phenotyping

-Real agar plate imaging introduces several challenges:
+Real agar plate imaging introduces several challenges that enhancement operations address:

 Faint colonies: Small or translucent colonies blend into background, reducing detectability.